 I recently photographed my always-on-brand friend and fellow entrepreneur, Shree Summerlin (see more of our collaborations here and here).
-Shree is the founder of Aurora Social, a social media management company with major style.
-This shoot is a great example of how a bit of planning and styling can make your brand’s vision and message come to life in photos.
+Shree is the founder of Aurora Social, a social media management company.
+This branding photoshoot is a great example of how a bit of planning and styling can make your brand’s vision and message come to life.
 I wanted to share it with you all and give you a few tips on how to approach any photoshoot for your business!

 1. Do What You Love